theashu02/frontdesk/README.md

 ## Next steps

 - Add authentication/role-based access to the dashboard.
-- Replace file storage with hosted data (Supabase, DynamoDB, etc.).
+- Harden Firestore security rules or integrate with your existing data platform.
-- Connect the “text the customer” path to SMS/CRM tooling.
+- Connect the "text the customer" path to SMS/CRM tooling.
 - Add monitoring or alerts for stale pending requests.